pabl1t0x/SatRbedo/inst/paper/paper.md

 # Statement of need

-The land surface albedo is an essential climate variable controlling the partitioning of the radiative energy between the surface and the atmosphere [@bojinski_concept_2014;@radeloff_need_2024].
+The land surface albedo is an essential climate variable that controls the partitioning of radiative energy between the surface and the atmosphere [@bojinski_concept_2014;@radeloff_need_2024].
 Albedo is the hemispherically integrated reflectance representing the proportion of the incoming solar radiation reflected from a unit surface area [@budyko_effect_1969;@schaepman-strub_reflectance_2006].
 In the cryosphere, albedo ranges from <0.1 for debris-covered ice to 0.3-0.4 for bare ice to ~0.5 for aged, wet snow to >0.9 for fresh, dry snow [@cuffey_physics_2010].